GabsCapra/certWALL/README.md

  ### (1) UPDATE SETTINGS
-    To Update your GitHub ID (to load your info) and Colour theme You can run this opton anytime
+    To Update your GitHub ID (to load your info) and Colour theme You can run this option anytime
 ![image](https://user-images.githubusercontent.com/56659378/130596986-391525ab-c65a-4570-9379-89641d1433ad.png)

 --